Layforce: Syria

-While this was going on, the right detachment under Keyes, having found itself on the wrong side of the river, made contact with an Australian battalion to the south which brought up a boat with which they could make a crossing.
+While this was going on, the right detachment under Keyes, having found itself on the wrong side of the river, made contact with the Australian 2/16th Battalion to the south which brought up a boat with which they could make a crossing.
 Due to the size of the boat, it had to make a number of trips before the detachment was on the northern side.
 Once that was complete Keyes was able to take command of the unit.
 After carrying out a reorganisation, he was able to launch an assault on the redoubt and by 13:00 they had captured it and secured the crossing.
+This allowed C Company of the 2/16th Battalion to cross in force and Keyes handed control of the redoubt over to its commander at 19:00.

 Of the 406 men that landed, 130 were killed or wounded, including the commanding officer, in nearly 29 hours of fighting.
 Despite being outnumbered, and short on ammunition and food, they held their position long enough for the Australians to cross the river and continue with their advance to Beirut.
 A short time later, No. 11 Commando returned to garrison duty on Cyprus.

 Tobruk

 Following their involvement in the rearguard actions on Crete, a detachment of five officers and 70 other ranks from No. 8 Commando were sent to Tobruk, which was at the time under siege.
 In June, as the Eighth Army launched Operation Battleaxe in an attempt to relieve the garrison from the east, it was decided that the commandos would carry out a raid on an Italian position that was dominating the forward positions of the Indian 18th Cavalry.
 The position, which was known as the Twin Pimples, consisted of two small hills that sat close together and from where the Italians were able to observe the Allied lines.
-For a number of days prior to carrying out the raid, the commandos carried out patrols with the Indians to become familiar with the ground and to practice moving over the terrain at night.
+For a number of days prior to carrying out the raid, the commandos carried out patrols with the Indians to become familiar with the ground and to practise moving over the terrain at night.
 Finally on the night of 17/18 July they attacked.

 It was a raid that was typical of what the men had been trained for, but which they had rarely been able to conduct since arriving in the Middle East.
 It proved to be highly successful, being well-planned and executed, with a carefully laid deception plan.
 Under the cover of darkness the commandos managed to sneak up behind the hills, moving thorough the Italian forward positions unchallenged.
 In the end they advanced to within 30 yards before they were challenged, and when they finally were, the force rushed the Italian defenders and quickly overwhelmed them.
 They then withdrew from the position just before the defenders called in an artillery barrage on the position and returned to the garrison holding Tobruk.
 They suffered five casualties in the raid, one of whom later died of his wounds.